 What is the Dallas Trimmed Mean?

-The Dallas Trimmed Mean, popularly known as the Trimmed Mean PCE Inflation Rate, is a means of measuring core inflation in the price index for Personal Consumption Expenditures (PCE).
+The Dallas Trimmed Mean, popularly known as the Trimmed Mean PCE Inflation Rate, is a measure of core inflation in the price index for Personal Consumption Expenditures (PCE).
 It is called the Dallas Trimmed Mean because it is estimated by the staff at the Federal Reserve Bank of Dallas.
-The data for the same is stored and produced by the Bureau of Economic Analysis (BEA).
+The data for it is stored and produced by the Bureau of Economic Analysis (BEA).

 What is Core Inflation?

 Core inflation involves changes in the costs of goods and services, excluding the food and energy sectors.
-The two sectors are excluded due to the highly volatile nature of their markets and prices.
-Core inflation is an indicator of the prevailing long-term inflation in the economy.
-The three methods used to estimate core inflation include:
+Those two sectors are excluded due to the highly volatile nature of their markets and prices.
+However, since food and energy are major “core” expenses for most people, excluding them from a metric that aims to accurately reflect inflation is a practice that many economists strongly disagree with.
+Core inflation is meant to be an indicator of the prevailing long-term inflation rate in the economy.
+The three elements used to determine core inflation include:

 - Consumer Price Index (CPI)